 - Marine Biology Electives:

 Course topics include, but are not limited to: Marine Ecology, Marine Environmental Physiology, Biology of Invertebrates, Biology of Algae, Ecology of Marine Plants, Deep Sea Biology, Evolution and Diversity of Fishes, as well as Tropical Marine Invertebrates and Coral Reef Ecology, which are offered in the URI in Bermuda program.
+A maximum of 3 credits of Research may be used towards this requirement.
 Qualified students also have the opportunity to take graduate-level courses in Biological Sciences and at the Graduate School of Oceanography (e.g., Biological Oceanography, Marine Microbiology, etc.).

 Students are strongly encouraged to explore courses offered by other CELS departments such as FAVS, MAF, NRS, ENRE, etc. and the Graduate School of Oceanography.

-Credit for courses taken through the URI in Bermuda program or the Woods Hole Sea Semester program (see Study Abroad page) will be assigned credit as per University Policy.
+Credit for courses taken through the URI in Bermuda program or the Sea Semester program (see Study Abroad page) will be assigned URI or transfer credit, respectively.
 Credit for courses taken as a part of other Study Abroad programs, those earned for completion of field courses at marine laboratories, or courses at other universities, may be evaluated for transfer credit.
 Students are encouraged to speak with their faculty advisor about these opportunities as soon as possible so a Pre-Approval of Transfer Credit form can be approved.